 Knowing how to manipulate and control groups is something that governments have become more adept at, especially in the last half-century.
 The lessons of the past are not wasted on the powers that be; in today’s increasingly complex society, order is the order of the day.
 In Britain, most people labour under the delusion that the police are there to prevent or solve crime.
 This is not the case and never has been.
 The primary purpose of the police force is to keep public order.
 They are better trained to do this than the army (third world counties take note.)
 Using the police to look after law and order frees up the army for more sinister activities; not the defence of the realm as you may have imagined, but to look after a country’s interests [assets] abroad.

 For more information about how Suggestion affects Group Behaviour, read All in the Mind – Hypnosis, Suggestion and the New Mesmerists.
-Available from this website or from the publisher.
+Available from this website.